gbhong/DiMB-RE/README.md

 ```

 If you want to run check reproducibility in your own environment, first you need to follow the instructions in [2.
 Setup](#2-setup).
 And then, all you need to do is to run the bash command below.
+In the shell script, you can check all the arguments for training entity, relation, and factuality detection model.

 ```bash